kindrajeet/Scripts/README.md

 count for the number of block devices present make similar entries in "main.sh" for each variable in each section to match the count of block devices

-To Do: (to check if yaml needs to be modified for additional entries depending on node counts & if it works and avoids sparsh files)